Spectra and invariant subspaces of compressed shifts on nearly invariant subspaces: Invariant subspaces of the compressed shifts on nearly invariant subspaces

 At this stage, we encounter another key question:

 As an example, consider the singular inner function $u(z)=\exp(\frac{z-1}{z+1})$, which satisfies $u(0)=1/e$ and never vanishes.
-Defining the Frostman shift of the inner function $u$ as we observe $\theta$ is inner, $\theta(0)=0$, and $\theta$ never takes the value $v:=-1/e$.
-If the spectrum of $A_v$ or $B_v$ is disconnected then it always has invariant subspaces.
-But the spectrum in this example is one point on the circle, so how do we answer Question 2?
+Defining its Frostman shift of $u$ as we observe $\theta$ is inner with $\theta(0)=0$ that never attains the value $v:=-1/e$.
+If the spectrum of $A_v$ or $B_v$ is disconnected, invariant subspaces necessarily exist.
+In this example, however, the spectrum consists of a single point on the circle, leaving Question 2 unsolved.

-At this moment, the unitary equivalence in the diagram \eqref{AJS}, together with, the fact the invariant subspaces of $S_{\theta_v}$ in $K_{\theta_v}$ are precisely $K_{\theta_v} \ominus K_\phi$, where $\phi$ divides $\theta_v$ (see, e.g.\cite[Proposition 9.14]{GMR}) establish the invariant subspaces for $A_v$ as below.
+At this stage, the unitary equivalence illustrated in the diagram \eqref{AJS} becomes crucial.
+Together with the fact that the invariant subspaces of $S_{\theta_v}$ in $K_{\theta_v}$ are precisely those of the form $K_{\theta_v} \ominus K_\phi$ for inner divisors $\phi$ of $\theta_v$ (see, e.g.\cite[Proposition 9.14]{GMR}).
+This equivalence yields an explicit description of the invariant subspaces for $A_v$, which we now present.